Now Reading

 pizza margherita wine pairings

-Nowadays, there are just about as many flavor combinations as there are varieties of wine, which can make pizza pairings a little tricky.
+Nowadays, there are as many flavor combinations as wine varieties, which can make pizza pairings a little tricky.
 But in the instance of the quintessential classic, the Italian Pizza Margherita, pairing is (fortunately) pretty straightforward.

-The Origin and History of the Pizza Margherita
+The Origin and History of the Famous Pizza

-The pizza, under its namesake, was invented in June 1889 by Raffaele Esposito, the chef at Pizzeria di Pietro in Naples, during a visit from the Queen.
-In fact, there is a plaque hanging nearby commemorating the 100th anniversary of its creation.
+Under its namesake, the pizza was invented in June 1889 by Raffaele Esposito, the chef at Pizzeria di Pietro in Naples, during a visit from the Queen.
+In fact, a plaque hangs nearby commemorating the 100th anniversary of its creation.

 Image from Wikipedia